Ethereum eth

 ETH is the economic incentive used to reward those who validate transactions on the blockchain.
 Other use cases for ETH are listed below.

-• Store of value: As ETH is an important resource to running the blockchain, many users may choose to buy and hold as ETH becomes more scarce and a required asset to buy for gas.
+- Store of value: As ETH is an important resource for running the blockchain, many users may choose to buy and hold it as it becomes more scarce and a required asset for buying gas.

 Anyone can track the supply of ETH at ultrasound.money